orcasound/orca-eye-aye/README.md

 - Real-Time Automated Vessel Detection System Using Side View Images

 ## Real-Time Automated Vessel Detection System Using Side View Images

+_Author: Ze Cui, Samantha King, Scott Veirs, Val Veirs_

 We propose to create an open object detection model for real-time marine vessel monitoring.
 This project will involve two phases and associated deliverables.
 First, we will collaborate with Protected Seas and Beam Reach to build a data set using the Roboflow annotation app.
 Then we will develop an object detection model, beginning with the approach of transfer learning and the pre-trained Yolo model.

+### Phase 1.
+Generate a labeled data set
-1. Create an open-access side-view vessel image dataset using images from the M2 system located on the Orcasound Lab (here are some [images of M2 at Orcasound Lab](https://photos.app.goo.gl/axfEaEMb6aw9acto6))and publish it under a Creative Commons license.
+Create an open-access side-view vessel image dataset using images from the M2 system located on the Orcasound Lab (here are some [images of M2 at Orcasound Lab](https://photos.app.goo.gl/axfEaEMb6aw9acto6))and publish it under a Creative Commons license.
 The marine vessels are classified into 11 classes (as of 08/21/2023), including:
     - non-commercial small
     - non-commercial medium
     - non-commercial large